VizardAlpha/Necesse-Translation/README.md

 With every game update, all included language files will be updated with missing translations.
 This means you can search for MISSING_TRANSLATION to find and add them.

-If a translation is the same as english, make sure to add "SAME_TRANSLATION:" before the translation key,
+If a translation is the same as english, make sure to add `SAME_TRANSLATION:` before the translation key,
 similar to how it is before missing translation.
 It is also possible to force this update my clicking the language in game while holding down shift.